phpinternalsbook/PHP-Internals-Book/Book/php7/internal_types/strings/zend_strings.rst

 Strings management: zend_string
 ===============================

 Any program needs to manage strings.
-Here, we'll detail the zend_string structure which helps for that.
+Here, we'll detail a custom solution that fits PHP needs : ``zend_string``.
-Every time PHP needs to work with a string, a zend_string structure will be used.
+Every time PHP needs to work with a string, a ``zend_string`` structure will be used.
 This structure is just a simple thin wrapper over the ``char *`` string type of the C language.

 It adds memory management facilities, so that a same string can be shared in several places without the need to duplicate it.
 Also, some strings are "interned", that is they are "persistent" allocated and specialy managed by the memory manager so that they don't get destroyed across several requests.
+Those later get a permanent allocation from :doc:`Zend Memory Manager <../../memory_management/zend_memory_manager>`.

 Structure and access macros
 ---------------------------